Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/monday-connector.md

 Custom setup is for admins who want to edit the default values for any settings.
 When you choose **Custom setup**, you see three other tabs: **Users**, **Content**, and **Sync**.

 ### Users
-**Access permissions**
+#### Access permissions

-The Monday.com Microsoft Graph connector supports data visible to Only people with access to this data source (recommended) or Everyone.
+The Monday.com Copilot connector supports data visible to Only people with access to this data source (recommended) or Everyone.
 If you choose Everyone, indexed data appears in the search results for all users.

 #### Identity mapping
 To ensure correct permission enforcement, map Monday.com user identities to Microsoft Entra ID.
 The following are the options: